 I’ve been a deputy to General Convention three times – 2009, 2012, and 2015.
-In 2018, although I was elected from Arizona, I moved to Oklahoma and couldn’t serve as a deputy.
+For 2018, although I had been elected from Arizona, I later moved to Oklahoma and couldn’t serve as a deputy.
 Instead, I attended as a member of the Secretariat – which means my job was to sit up front (“on the platform”) at the House of Deputies and keep track of amendments as they were proposed.

 This job gave me plenty of time to observe the flurry of activity – legislative, social, and mission-oriented – at General Convention.
 Although the basic structure of this Convention was the same as others I have attended, the atmosphere surrounding this Convention was very different.
 To describe what I mean, I give you my Top Ten Observations: General Convention 2018.